The Architecture of Nepal: Stunning Marvels Styles

 The Backstory:

-Durbar Square is a term used to describe plazas or areas near palaces, and Nepal has three such squares.
+Durbar Square is a term used to describe plazas or areas near palaces.
+Nepal has three such squares.
 Among them, the most renowned is the Kathmandu Durbar Square, also known as Hanuman Dhoka Square.
 In ancient times, this site served as the courtyard of the Royal Palace where kings were crowned.
-The construction of this quadrangle can be traced back to the Licchavi era, but it underwent numerous renovations during the rule of the Malla dynasty.
+The construction of this quadrangle can be traced back to the Licchavi era.
+It underwent numerous renovations during the rule of the Malla dynasty.

 Architecture: